ClarifiedSecurity/catapult/docs/20-how-to-use.md

 ### ctp host deploy-single-role

 Runs only the role defined as the first parameter and then stops.
 The role `role path or FQCN` is tab-completable based on installed collections and roles in the project.
+This is a useful command when you want to run a specific role for a given inventory_hostname (or group) and then stop the play.

 _Example usage:_